solmyrius/shopify-alsswiss/readme.md

 Data about products and orders with these SKU's will be automatically pulled from Shopify

 CSV files according to Als-Swiss requirements will be created automatically and uploaded via SFTP to als-swiss servers

+## Code usage

+Code is published for educational purposes only.
+Commercial use requires additional author's permission